docker-mailserver/docker-mailserver/README.md

   - modern => Enables TLSv1.2 and modern ciphers only. (default)
   - intermediate => Enables TLSv1, TLSv1.1 and TLSv1.2 and broad compatibility ciphers.
   - old => NOT implemented.
 If you really need it, then customize the TLS ciphers overriding postfix and dovecot settings [ wiki](https://github.com/tomav/docker-mailserver/wiki/

+##### SPOOF_PROTECTION
+Configures the handling of creating mails with forged sender addresses.
+  - **empty** => Mail address spoofing allowed.
+Any logged in user may create email messages with a forged sender address.
+See also [Wikipedia](https://en.wikipedia.org/wiki/Email_spoofing)(not recommended, but default for backwards compatability reasons)
+  - 1 => (recommended) Mail spoofing denied.
+Each user may only send with his own or his alias addresses.
+Addresses with [extension delimiters](http://www.postfix.org/postconf.5.html#recipient_delimiter) are not able to send messages.

 ##### PERMIT_DOCKER